musayann/musayann/README.md

-### Hi there 👋
+### 👋 Hey there

-🔭 I’m currently working on cool stuffs
+I'm Yannick!
+I'm a software developer who loves working on cool stuff.
+Whether it's coding up new projects, tinkering with hardware, or experimenting with the latest tech, I'm always on the lookout for something fun and innovative to work on.

 <!--
 **musayann/musayann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.